ytdl-org/youtube-dl/README.md

                                          containing directory.
     --flat-playlist                      Do not extract the videos of a playlist, only list them.
-    --mark-watched                       Mark videos watched (YouTube only)
+    --mark-watched                       Mark videos watched
-    --no-mark-watched                    Do not mark videos watched (YouTube only)
+    --no-mark-watched                    Do not mark videos watched
     --no-color                           Do not emit color codes in output

 ## Network Options: